Corolab Investment Guide: Long-term investing

 Achieving tax efficiency with a Tax-Free Investment

-When you invest in a TFI, you don’t pay local tax on your investment returns—both while you’re invested and when your investment pays out.
+When you invest in a TFI, you don’t pay local tax on your investment returns - both while you’re invested and when your investment pays out.
 The taxes you save remain invested to grow, which can make a significant difference over the long term.

-This theoretical exercise also shows the incredible power of compounding over long periods.
-Investing R500 000 spread out over 14 years and then doing nothing for 41 years results in an investment worth R15.6 million in today’s money by age 65.
-Our hypothetical (very patient) tax-free investment beneficiary would, therefore, never have to contribute to retirement while working, effectively freeing up 10% to 15% of annual income that would typically have been required to fund retirement income if you start contributing in your early 20s.
+The following illustrative example highlights the long-term benefits of tax-free compounding in a fund such as Coronation Market Plus.
+Investing the maximum annual allowance (R36 000) in a TFI for your child from birth until reaching the lifetime limit of R500 000, and then leaving it to compound over time, can result in an investment worth R15.6 million in today’s money by the time your child turns 65.
+This hypothetical (very patient) tax-free investment beneficiary would, therefore, never have to contribute to retirement while working, effectively freeing up 10% to 15% of annual income that would typically have been required to fund retirement income if you start contributing in your early 20s.

 A higher-income option